how to gain muscle mass

-The calories increase, and so do McDonalds.
+The calories increase, and so do the trips to McDonalds.

-It is perfectly normal to gain some fat when you want to gain maximum muscle mass, but getting fat along the way is unnecessary.
+It's perfectly normal to gain some fat when you want to gain maximum muscle mass, but getting fat along the way is unnecessary.

-The more fat you gain at this stage, the more time you will have to spend on the treadmill before the summer.
+The more fat you gain at this stage, the more time you will have to spend on the treadmill before summer.

 Weigh yourself weekly